Yes.

 There are two types of excess:

-• Compulsory excess - this is a fixed excess, set by us, which you'll have to pay if you make a claim.
+• Compulsory excess is a fixed excess, set by us, which you'll have to pay if you make a claim.
 The amount varies depending on your circumstances.

-• Voluntary excess - this is the amount you agree to pay, in addition to your compulsory excess, if you make a claim.
+• Voluntary excess is the amount you agree to pay, in addition to your compulsory excess, if you make a claim.

 For example, if we've set a compulsory excess of £250 and you choose a voluntary excess of £100, the total excess you'd pay in the event of a claim would be £350.

-Please check your insurance documents for confirmation of your payable excess in your account.
+Pease check your payable excess in your Allianz account.

 Yes.
 Please make sure the correct legal owner (who has a financial interest in the vehicle) is named on your policy e.g: lease company/company car/policyholder.